 About me

-I am a researcher at the interface between machine learning and programmable networking.
-I aim to apply these two concepts to contribute to unleashing the full potential of next-generation networks.
+I am a researcher at the interface between artificial intelligence and programmable networking.
+My research leverages these two areas to contribute to unleashing the full potential of next-generation networks.
+My research interests are broadly in the areas of in-network computing, network security, IoT, and distributed systems.

-I am a postdoctoral research assistant in the Computing Infrastructure Group in the Department of Engineering Science at the University of Oxford, headed by Prof. Noa Zilberman.
+I am currently a Lecturer (Assistant Professor) in Computer Science at the University of Southampton’s School of Electronics and Computer Science.
+Prior to joining Southampton, I was a Postdoctoral Research Assistant in the Computing Infrastructure Group in the Department of Engineering Science at the University of Oxford, headed by Prof. Noa Zilberman.

 Before joining Oxford, I was a research assistant in the Networks Data Science Group at IMDEA Networks Institute in Madrid, Spain, headed by Prof. Marco Fiore.

 Prior to my PhD studies, I completed an engineering degree at the University of Yaounde I, in Cameroon and a master’s in electrical and computer engineering at Carnegie Mellon University Africa, in Rwanda.
-There, my research was on machine learning for energy-saving optimization in cellular networks, with a conference paper published in IEEE UEMCON 2020.
+There, my research was on machine learning for energy-saving optimization in cellular networks.